The State of Fashion: 100+ Fashion Industry Statistics (2021)

 - In 2020, the Asia Pacific region had a 38% share of the global apparel demand, also boasting the highest growth between 2015 and 2020 at 4 percent (Statista).

 - Internet penetration in the UAE and Saudi Arabia is at 99 and 89% respectively, compared to just 57% in China (Hootsuite & We Are Social).

 Consumer Spending Statistics

 Clothing trends and considerations like shopping local, convenience and brand loyalty are paving the way for the retail industry.
 From moving stores outside of busy cities to prioritizing localization, fostering an in-store experience is on the rise.
 Keep reading for other consumer spending statistics that are changing the way executives think about online and in-store sales.

-- 85% of shoppers engage with both online and offline touchpoints, compared with 80% in 2017 (The Business of Fashion and McKinsey & Company).
+- 85% of shoppers engage with both online and offline touchpoints, compared with 80% in 2017 (McKinsey & Company).

 - 85% of consumers cited convenience as the main reason to shop locally (Facebook).